For a full day, we suggest a private cruise to Cascais (8 hours cruise)

 Time to hoist sails and we usually stop the engines until the entrance of the Tagus.
 Depending on the wind and tides, we sail or start engines at the entrance of the river and expect to be back to port by 6:00 pm.

 € 600 total for up to six guests, € 90.00 per guest from seven to eleven, € 80.00 from twelve to fourteen guests.
 Fifteen or more, €1,200.00 total.
 Lunch and drinks included.
 Private(no one else on board).
-Email for booking and pay 20% by visa or bank transfer (non refundable).
+Email for booking and pay 20% by bank transfer (non refundable).

 Remain in cash or visa on board.